2022 Raleigh shootings: Accused

-The suspect was identified as 15-year-old Austin Thompson, who lived with his father and brother at Hedingham.
+The suspect was identified as 15-year-old Austin Thompson, who lived with his father, mother and brother at Hedingham.
 He was a sophomore at Knightdale High School.
 The Wake County District Attorney announced that there were plans to charge Thompson as an adult.
 Immediately after the shooting, Thompson was reported as in a "grave" condition; he was moved to a rehab facility in November for additional treatment after being charged with the five killings on November 11.
+Thompson made his first official court appearance on October 4, 2023, where he was charged as an adult with "five counts [of] murder, two counts of attempted murder, two counts assault with deadly weapon with intent to kill and one count of assault with firearm on law enforcement officer."
+His father was also cited for failing to store his guns.

 Investigation

 Multiple law enforcement agencies, including the Raleigh Police Department and the ATF, are involved with the investigation.
 Governor Roy Cooper deployed state resources to assist investigators at the crime scenes.
 A "five-day report," including a detailed outline of the incident, was filed to the Raleigh city manager on October 20.

+The accused was originally scheduled to go on trial in September 2025, which was later pushed to February 2, 2026, following a 2025 court appearance.
+He is to be tried as an adult.

 Reactions

 Two commemorative vigils were held in the Hedingham area on October 15.
 U.S. President Joe Biden said he and his wife Jill were grieving with the victims' families.
 Governor Roy Cooper said that the pain the victims' families were experiencing was unimaginable and that changes must be made to prevent similar tragedies.
 He later announced that flags would be flown at half-staff to honor the victims.
 Mayor Mary-Ann Baldwin said the residents of Raleigh needed to come together, adding, "We need to support those in our community who have suffered a terrible loss, a loss of a loved one."
 Additionally, several other senators and representatives spoke about the shooting.